 Leon E. Panetta

-Former Co-Chair; Director of the Central Intelligence Agency
+Former Co-Chair; Fmr.
+Secretary of Defense and Director of the Central Intelligence Agency

 Leon E. Panetta was selected by President-elect Barack Obama to serve as director of the Central Intelligence Agency under the new administration.
 Mr. Panetta's resignation as co-chair of California Forward was effective upon his confirmation by the United States Senate on February 12, 2009.
 He is the founder and institute director of the Leon & Sylvia Panetta Institute for Public Policy, a not-for-profit center for the non-partisan advancement of public policy seeking to attract thoughtful men and women to lives of public service.

 Mr. Panetta previously was chief of staff to President Bill Clinton.
 He also was director of the Office of Management and Budget, where he was instrumental in developing the 1993 budget package that is widely credited with achieving a balanced federal budget and eventual budget surpluses.
 While serving as a U.S. Representative from California's 16th (now 17th) district, Mr. Panetta chaired the House Committee on the Budget; the House Agriculture Committee's Subcommittee on Domestic Marketing, Consumer Relations and Nutrition; the House Administration Committee's Subcommittee on Personnel and Police; and the Select Committee on Hunger's Task Force on Domestic Hunger.